-How to enable administrator account (hidden) in Windows 7, 8, 8.1, Windows 10, Windows XP, or Windows Vista?
+How do I enable hidden administrator account in Windows 7, 8, 8.1, Windows 10, XP or Vista?

 - Enable Administrator account automatically through a “.bat” file.

-In method1, you’ll get the manual commands to enable the administrator account.
-The following steps for Windows 7, 8, 8.1, Windows 10, Vista, XP, Servers.
+In method1, you’ll get manual commands to enable the administrator account.
+The following steps are for Windows 7, 8, 8.1, Windows 10, Vista, XP, Servers.

-Step 1: Open Command Prompt with the administrator.
+Step 1: Open Command Prompt with the administrator rights.

 - Type “cmd” in the search bar.

 - Right-click on the found cmd.exe as a search result and click on “Run as Administrator”.
 A command prompt window will open up with administrative privileges.
-Click here to get the more detail how to open the command prompt with administrative rights.
+Click here to get more details on how to open the command prompt with administrative rights.

 Step 2: Run following command in the command prompt.

 - Type the following command into the command prompt.